project-akri/akri/docs/extensibility.md

 cargo install cargo-generate
 cargo generate --git https://github.com/kate-goldenring/akri-discovery-handler-template.git --name akri-http-discovery-handler
 ```
-### Specify the protocol name and locality of the devices it discovers
+### Specify the DiscoveryHandler name and whether discovered devices are sharable
 Inside the newly created `akri-http-discovery-handler` project, navigate to `main.rs`.
 It contains all the logic to
-register our DiscoveryHandler with the Akri Agent.
-We only need to specify the protocol name and locality of our
-Discovery Handler.
-Set the protocol name to `http` and `shared` to true, as our HTTP Discovery Handler will discover
+register our `DiscoveryHandler` with the Akri Agent.
+We only need to specify the `DiscoveryHandler` name and whether the device discovered by our `DiscoveryHandler` can be shared.
+Set `name` equal to `"http"` and `shared` to `true`, as our HTTP Discovery Handler will discover
 devices that can be shared between nodes.
 The protocol name also resolves to the name of the socket the Discovery
 Handler will run on.